With S3 Browser, you can reliably

 How to Avoid the 'Missing Hash' Issue

-and compare it with the calculated hash.
+and compare it with the newly calculated value to verify file integrity.

-Another option is to disable multipart uploads in Tools, Options, General.
-However, this may reduce
+Alternatively, you can disable multipart uploads in Tools, Options, General.

 How to Fix the Hashes for Already Uploaded Files

-The method described below allows you to fix file hashes for files up to 5 GB in size.
+The method below allows you to fix file hashes for files up to 5 GB in size.

 To fix the hashes for files up to 5 GB in size: